 After some days in NYC, they did the same exercise again leaving JFK airport for Aruba, and then again to come to Curacao.
 So of course, if Jeremy had no idea he was going to Curacao until moments before he was getting there, he clearly had no idea I, his friend of over 13 years, was going to be waiting there to crash their holiday!

 So the stage was set, I was to arrive in Curacao 2 hours before the boys.
-Mark had arranged with the hotel for me to let into the room, and somehow I would surprise Jeremy with my presence.
+Mark had arranged with the Avila Beach Hotel for me to let into the room, and somehow I would surprise Jeremy with my presence.

 This all went very well, and I made sure to tell the people at the front desk “I’m a secret”.
 Turning into the resort, I was very pleasantly surprised at how beautiful the place was; much fancier than my normal trash of an abode.
 Might have to surprise Jeremy on more of his classy holidays…